ebuchman/blog/content/posts/2020-04-25-genghis-khan.md

 would come to mark the southern and western boundaries of the empire, preventing it from expanding into South Asia, Southeast Asia, the Mediterranean, and the rest of Europe.

+![Mongolian Empire][img-empire]
+*Growth of the Mongolian Empire.
+Genghis Khan died in 1227.*

-The Mongolian conquests would go done as one of the [most destructive][wiki-mongol-destruction] and transformative events in the history of civilization.
+The Mongolian conquests would go down as one of the [most destructive][wiki-mongol-destruction] and transformative events in the history of civilization.
 Centuries, if not millennia, of cultural artifacts and technological infrastructure were